Suhanimehra/TapNTrip/README.md

-## 🧳 TapNTrip — Your Personalized Travel Companion 🚀
+# 🧳 TapNTrip — Your Personalized Travel Companion 🚀
-A full-stack travel booking platform designed for all age groups with a special focus on elderly users, ensuring accessibility, safety, and seamless booking experiences.
+A full-stack travel booking platform for all age groups, with a special focus on elderly users.
+Accessibility, safety, and seamless booking experiences are at the core.
 Built with modern tech, role-based access, and a clean, responsive UI.

+---

 ## 🔥 Why TapNTrip?
-TapNTrip isn’t just another travel app — it's a mission-driven platform created to simplify travel planning with personalized features, rewards, real-time assistance, and robust admin control.
-Designed with scalability, accessibility, and real-world usability in mind.
+TapNTrip is a mission-driven platform to simplify travel planning with personalized features, rewards, real-time assistance, and robust admin control.
+Designed for scalability, accessibility, and real-world usability.

-## 📌 About the Project

-**TapNTrip** is a full-featured, responsive travel booking platform tailored for **users of all ages**, with special care for **elderly travelers**.
-It integrates real-time travel booking, journaling, rewards, emergency features, and a powerful admin panel — all wrapped in a rich and accessible UI.

 ---

 ## 🌟 Core Features

 ### 🧑‍💼 Multi-Role System
-- **Customer Panel** – Book Flights, Hotels, Trains, Buses, and Packages.
+- **Customer Panel** – Book Flights, Hotels, Trains, Buses, and Packages (now includes packages from both hotel and package providers).
-- **Service Provider Panel** – Register services and manage listings.
+- **Service Provider Panel** – Register/manage listings.
+Includes hotel, transport, guide, and **package provider** roles (with custom fields and dashboards).
 - **Admin Panel** – Full backend control over users, services, bookings, and content.

 ### ✨ Rewards System